 If you want to raise the profile of your retail business you can get involved in local business networking.
 Getting to know your peers, competitors, potential suppliers or partners, politicians and media personalities can open new avenues for your business.
 It’s also a good idea to get to know key influencers in your local area.

 Although you may have direct competitors in your local area, it's likely that you are both facing common issues and problems.
 Working together to improve the area where your retail business is located can benefit everyone.
-Industry bodies offer networking, publicity and lobbying opportunities - eg the Northern Ireland Independent Retail Trade Association and the Federation of Small Businesses in Northern Ireland.
+Industry bodies offer networking, publicity and lobbying opportunities - eg Retail NI, the Northern Ireland Retail Consortium and the Federation of Small Businesses in Northern Ireland.

 Local business support organisations and councils have a range of events and support schemes which could benefit your retail business.
 Regular events like business breakfasts, networking evenings, 'Meet the buyer' events and more give your business and brand an excellent platform.
 Find local networking opportunities: